Why Now?

 58%

-58% of Saint Paul kids live at or below 185% of the federal poverty line, and could qualify for zero-cost early childhood education through the program
+58% of Saint Paul kids live at or below 185% of the federal poverty line, and would qualify for zero-cost early childhood education through the program

 Keeping Kids on Track to Succeed